-Disclaimer: The information provided in this course does not constitute a formal endorsement of any company, its products, or services by the Coast Guard.
-Specifically, the appearance or use of external hyperlinks does not constitute endorsement by the Coast Guard of the linked websites, or the information, products, or services contained therein.
-The Coast Guard does not exercise any editorial control over the content you may find in these resources.
-The intent is to provide informative material to assist Coast Guard members and their families in identifying or exploring multiple options.
+Disclaimer: The information provided in this course does not constitute a formal endorsement of any company, its products, or services by the military.
+Specifically, the appearance or use of external hyperlinks does not constitute endorsement by the military of the linked websites, or the information, products, or services contained therein.
+The military does not exercise any editorial control over the content you may find in these resources.
+The intent is to provide informative material to assist Service members and their families in identifying or exploring multiple options.

-Agenda Basic Finance Consumer Protections Major Purchases Planning for the Future Saving and Investing
+Agenda - Basic Finance - Consumer Protections - Major Purchases - Planning for the Future - Compensation, Benefits, and Entitlements - Saving and Investing